The Komodo National Park

 While most of Indonesia is green and tropically lush, the Komodo National Park is more arid, the varied landscapes featuring rocky peaks, creature-filled green forests and grassy slopes and meadows that give a savannah type feel to the environment.

-The beaches of the Komodo National Park are a dream, sandy with a background of rocks and hills, and mostly deserted.
-Great for trekking and beachcombing, however not such a good place for sunbathing – it is important to remember that the other residents of the islands are always searching for a snack.
+The beaches of the Komodo National Park are a dream; sandy with a background of rocks and hills, and mostly deserted.
+Great for trekking and beachcombing, however not such a good place for sunbathing – it is important to remember that the local residents of the islands are always searching for a snack.

 Effortlessly swirling high up in the thermals close to shore, the breathtaking hunting displays by white bellied sea eagles and brahminy kites are a show not to be missed.
-In the wooded areas, the trees screech, chatter and hoot with green imperial pigeons and yellow crested cockatoos, just some of the birds that make their home in the park.
-Snakes are a common sight, especially during the wetter months and it is not unusual to come across wild pigs or huge buff alo wallowing in the shady mud pools.
+In wooded areas, the trees screech, chatter and hoot with green imperial pigeons and yellow crested cockatoos, just some of the birds that make their home in the park.
+During a land trek it is not unusual to come across wild pigs or huge buffalo wallowing in the shade of the muddy pools.

 The huge island nation of Indonesia is home to the world’s most prolific marine ecosystem and the Komodo National Park is at the epicentre of all this wild activity.
 In excess of 100 dive sites have been pioneered throughout this spectacular seascape, comprised mainly of volcanic sea mounts, pinnacles, walls, canyons and fringing reefs.
 The coral gardens, mangrove bays and sandy slopes, create an unmatched variety of very different and distinctive dive environments.

-Between the sea mounts the vast coral reefs, often in shallow water, teem with unusual tropical reef animals.
-In fact, this area plays host to more than 1,100 different fish species, compared with 300 or 400 in the Caribbean.
+Between the sea mounts, the vast expanse of coral reefs, often in shallow water, teem with unusual tropical reef animals.
+In fact, this area plays host to more than 1,100 different fish species, compared with the 300 to 400 found in the Caribbean Sea.

 The list of critter species is significant and for bigger animals, the dive sites with stronger currents play host to manta rays, sharks and many other larger pelagic species.
 Whales, dolphins and turtles have made the park a playground and even the rare dugong or sea cow can occasionally be spotted in the scattered mangrove forests.

-North and south Komodo, despite being separated by only 15 nautical miles, offer two distinctly different underwater environments, with the northern area generally consisting of sparkling hard coral gardens and sea mounts, and the southern usually offering more sedate so coral habitats and a larger density of cryptic critters.
+North and south Komodo, despite being separated by only 15 nautical miles, offer two distinctly different underwater environments.
+The northern area generally consists of sparkling hard coral gardens, sea mounts and schooling fish.
+The southern area comprises of intricate bays which offer more sedate soft coral habitats and a larger density of cryptic critters.

 Komodo is justly famous for its high-energy, adrenaline-pumping dives and the gusting currents that surge and swirl through the deep channels and around the islets and sea mounts between Komodo, Padar and Rinca islands are the key to the park’s wonderful marine life.
 An experienced dive guide is essential in order to indicate not only the right time and tide to dive, but the correct entry point to gain maximum enjoyment from the dive.

 Great visibility, massive cliffs of black basalt, colourful walls and dazzling coral gardens all combine to create one of the most prolific and diverse undersea ecosystems on earth.
-These attributes give Komodo the potential to become one of the world’s ultimate yachting destinations.
+These attributes have made Komodo one of the world’s ultimate yachting destinations.